How do you play pickleball? This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.

 You don’t need a lot of equipment to enjoy a game of pickleball.
 Here’s a quick look at the basic requirements for this popular game.

-Pickleball can be played on a court designed for badminton or any other courts present in community centers.
-In fact, one can play pickleball on a tennis court as well.
-A pickleball court usually has a diameter of 20 x 44 inches for each side of the court.
-The center of the court will be separated by a net that’s positioned at a height of 34 inches.
-This leaves 36 inches of playing space for players and includes a 7-inch no-volley zone (the kitchen zone) at each side of the net.
+Pickleball can be played on any local court designed for similar racquet and paddle sports like badminton, table tennis, or any other courts present in community centers.
+It usually measures 20 x 44 feet, and at the center is a net that stands at a height of 34 inches.
+A 7-foot no-volley zone (aka the kitchen zone) is located on each side of the net.

 Pickleball Paddles

-Pickleball paddles can vary between brands, but, to prevent elbow strain, they’re usually extremely lightweight.
-Beginner pickleball paddles are also lighter compared to heavy-duty paddles used by professionals.
+They’re usually extremely lightweight to prevent elbow strain, with beginner pickleball paddles being lighter compared to the heavy-duty paddles used by professionals.

 Pickleball

-You’ll need an official pickleball!
-Pickleballs are made from plastic, and are usually 0.78 to 0.935 ounces in weight, with a size of 2.87 to 2.97 inches in diameter.
-In fact, a pickleball is quite similar to a wiffle ball.
-The materials and construction of the plastic ball with holes may vary, and some are more equipped for beginners than others, but you can choose a plastic ball of any color or design for a pickleball game.
+The wiffle balls used in pickleball are made from plastic, and are usually 0.78 to 0.935 ounces in weight, with a diameter of 2.87 to 2.97 inches.
+The materials and construction of the pickleball may vary, and some are more equipped for beginners than others, but you can choose a plastic ball of any color or design for your pickleball games.

 Number of Players for Pickleball

-Pickleball can be enjoyed as teams of singles (two players) or doubles (four players).
-This is the same number of players per game as tennis or ping pong.
+Like with tennis and ping pong, pickleball can be enjoyed as teams of singles (two players) or doubles (four players).

 Pickleball Attire and Pickleball Shoes

 Athletes are usually required to wear branded sports garments that support their teams or country.
-For general play, you can wear any comfortable loose clothing that suits the climate: women often enjoy wearing tennis-style clothing like tennis skirts or skorts.
+But for general play, you can wear any comfortable loose clothing that suits the climate.
+Women often enjoy wearing tennis-style clothing like tennis skorts or skirts to stay cool and comfortable while playing.

 Pickleball Age Category